-Grade: Grade 1 and grade 2 long lasting Jarrah and various tropical hardwood railway sleepers for all landscaping projects and general purposes.
+Grade: Grade 1-2 (mixture of) Jarrah & tropical hardwood railway sleepers for all landscaping projects and general purposes.
 Untreated (not creosote treated).
-Generally square and straight edged, although years of unrelenting British weather will have naturally started to wear away some of the edges and exposed faces.
+Originally fairly square and straight edged, although years of unrelenting British weather will have naturally started to wear away and soften some of the edges and exposed faces.
+See photos.

 Colour: Various shades of light, medium brown on the outside.
 Normally various assorted shades of red, pink or yellow on the inside, when cut or planed, depending on what original tropical hardwood the railway sleeper was made from.